Safe storage of app secrets in development in ASP.NET Core

 View or download sample code (how to download)

-This document explains how to manage sensitive data for an ASP.NET Core app on a development machine.
-Never store passwords or other sensitive data in source code.
+This article explains how to manage sensitive data for an ASP.NET Core app on a development machine.
+Never store passwords or other sensitive data in source code or configuration files.
 Production secrets shouldn't be used for development or test.
 Secrets shouldn't be deployed with the app.
-Instead, production secrets should be accessed through a controlled means like environment variables or Azure Key Vault.
-You can store and protect Azure test and production secrets with the Azure Key Vault configuration provider.
+Production secrets should be accessed through a controlled means like Azure Key Vault.
+Azure test and production secrets can be stored and protected with the Azure Key Vault configuration provider.

 To use user secrets in a .NET console app, see this GitHub issue.